Skip to main content

 2 min read

-Connecting a large language model to a SQL warehouse usually involves custom adapters, schema mapping, and a lot of trial‑and‑error.
-Teams often spend weeks building connectors that only work for one database or one model version.
-That friction has kept many organizations from scaling the approach beyond pilot projects.
+Hooking a large language model up to a SQL store usually means writing custom adapters, mapping schemas, and a lot of guesswork.
+In practice teams can spend weeks building a connector that only talks to one database or one model version.
+That kind of friction has stopped most companies from moving past a pilot.

-Bag of Words promises to change that calculus by offering a plug‑and‑play bridge between any LLM and any SQL source, all within minutes.
+Bag of Words claims to flip the script by offering a plug-and-play bridge between any LLM and any SQL source, supposedly in minutes.

 AI analysts powered by LLMs transform raw data into insights through natural language queries, but accurately connecting these models to backend data is crucial.
 The good news is that Bag of Words has made it possible to connect your SQL databases and LLMs without having issues with endless custom code.
 This lowers barriers and speeds deployment from weeks or months to minutes, empowering both data teams and business users. // Step 1: Preparing Your SQL Database - Ensure that Docker is installed on your machine and set up correctly before running the code below.